Stuycs-K/finalprojectapcs-3-benitez-leonardo-lei-vanna/DEVLOG-Leo.md

 created a new UML diagram as we spent time rethinking our class structure.

-### 2025-05-20 - Brief description
+### 2025-05-27 - Brief description

-Expanded description including how much time was spent on task.
+working on board methods - branches gave me a big headache